 Following the FDA Import Alert 66-41 in January 2012, many US states and municipalities began banning kratom, kratom products, and in some cases, kratom’s primary chemical constituents, mitragynine and 7-hydroxymitragynine.

-The first state to announce news of a kratom ban was Indiana in March 2012 with the enactment of Senate Bill 305 which identified the naturally-occurring alkaloids mitragynine and hydroxymitragynine in kratom leaves as “synthetic drugs” and categorized them as Schedule I substances.
+The first state to announce a kratom ban update was Indiana in March 2012 with the enactment of Senate Bill 305 which identified the naturally occurring alkaloids mitragynine and hydroxymitragynine in kratom leaves as “synthetic drugs” and categorized them as Schedule I substances.

 In 2013, Vermont followed suit, passing Title 18 V.S.A. § 4205, which classified 7-hydroxymitragynine (7-HMG) as a regulated drug statewide.

 In February of 2014, Sarasota County, Florida, introduced their own unfortunate kratom ban news; however, outside of Sarasota County, kratom is legal to possess and use in the state of Florida.

 Wisconsin was the next state to announce a kratom ban update that illegalized kratom statewide.
 In April 2014, Wis.
 Stat. § 961.14 deemed both mitragynine and 7-HMG as Schedule I substances, rendering them illicit across all cities and towns in Wisconsin.
 With more uncertainty about an FDA kratom ban in 2021, we can only wait to see what happens next.